 Scholarly Commons Citation

 Shanahan, Colleen F. and Benfer, Emily A., "Adaptive Clinical Teaching" (2013).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1193.
+1193.